ROCm/rdc/docs/reference/api_intro.rst

 RDC API
 ===========

-The RDC tool API is the core library that provides all the RDC features.
+RDC API is the core library that provides all the RDC features.
 This section focuses on how RDC API can be used by third-party software.

-The RDC includes the following libraries:
+RDC includes the following libraries:

 * ``librdc_bootstrap.so``: Loads during runtime one of the two libraries by detecting the mode.
 * ``librdc_client.so``: Exposes RDC functionality using ``gRPC`` client.